KennethYapWL/NCTU-DIP-2020/Project 2/Readme.md

-### Read Me
+### Assignment 2
-This folder consists the files used for assignment 2.
+This folder contains the files used for assignment 2.